ericearl/MakeRPG/docs/roles_skills_stats.md

 `skills`

 An indented list of keys and values where the key is the skill name and the value is the minimum to maximum range of possible values of that skill.

+# Optional

+`roles`

+The `roles` indented keyword list is made of roles or what some systems call classes or types.
+Each role listed after the roles key is the name of that role and each role has two necessary keywords, `special` and `common`.

+The role distributes `role` skill points among these two categories.
+Any other skills require a separate set of `other` skill points.

+`special`

+The `special` keyword list is a list of skills that only that `role` has available.

+`common`

+The `common` keyword bulleted list is skills pulled from the broader pool of skills.